 Panda Express Chow Mein is beautiful in its simplicity, it’s just noodles tossed with celery, cabbage, onions, soy sauce, and oyster sauce.
 The veggies are quickly stir-fried so they have a little bit of caramelization but are still nice and crunchy.
 The oyster and soy sauces create a tantalizing combination of salty, rich, and savory flavors that gently coat the soft, slightly chewy noodles in a tasty, addictive sauce.
-Luckily, this cult favorite from Panda Express is easy to replicate at home, requiring less than 10 ingredients to put together and less than half an hour to make.

 This Chow Mein recipe is a surefire copy to match the Panda Express version, hitting all the same notes of flavor and texture.
 The only thing this recipe doesn’t emulate from the Panda Express version is the oily residue that seems to linger at the bottom of the takeout box.

 See Also: Chow Fun vs Mei Fun

 How to Make Panda Express Chow Mein

 Amazingly, Panda Express’ Chow Mein is just as easy as to make as it delicious.
 All that’s required is a few simple ingredients and a couple of easy steps.
 The principal ingredient in Chow Mein is of course, the noodles.